 - Human Resource Services

 - UMB Police Department

 - University Counsel

-This section is designed to assist former, current, or prospective human research participants in obtaining information or offering input regarding research and clinical trials.
-It provides contact information for the Research Subjects Advocate and answers frequently asked questions.
+This section is designed to assist former, current, or prospective Human Research Participants in obtaining information or offering input regarding research and clinical trials.
+It provides contact information for the Research Subject Advocate and answers frequently asked questions.

 The University of Maryland School of Medicine was established in 1807.
-It is the first public and fifth oldest medical school in the United States and the first to institute a residency training program.
-The School of Medicine is the founding school of the University of Maryland, and today it is an integral part of the 11-campus University System of Maryland.
+It is the first public and fifth-oldest medical school in the United States and the first to institute a residency training program.
+The School of Medicine is the founding school of the University of Maryland, and today it is an integral part of the University System of Maryland.

 If you have questions, concerns, complaints, or believe you have been harmed through participation in a research study as a result of researcher negligence, you can contact members of the IRB or the staff of the Human Research Protections Office (HRPO) to ask questions, discuss problems or concerns, obtain information, or offer input about your rights as a research participant.
 The contact information for the IRB and the HRPO is:

 Human Research Protections Office